-Sleep apnea is a disorder characterized by repeated interruptions in breathing during sleep.
-These interruptions, or apneas, can occur hundreds of times a night, leading to poor sleep quality and other health issues.
-CPAP therapy involves using a CPAP machine to deliver a steady stream of air through a mask to keep the airway open during sleep.
+- Sleep apnea involves repeated interruptions in breathing during sleep, leading to poor sleep quality and health issues.
+CPAP therapy uses a machine to deliver a steady stream of air through a mask, keeping the airway open and preventing blockages.

 Types of CPAP Machines for Sleep Apnea Treatment